 I Hate Myself: Identifying And Managing Self-Hatred

 "I hate myself" isn't an uncommon phrase; it can sometimes be tossed out casually in response to a simple mistake or out of exasperation.
 But when this is a frequent, recurring thought, it can signal a more serious concern.
-If someone is experiencing persistent feelings of self-hatred, it can be very painful and damaging—they may feel that they are entirely unworthy of love from anyone, even themselves.
+It can feel painful and damaging to experience persistent feelings of self-hatred and, sometimes, it’s easy to feel unworthy of love.
 In this article, we’ll dive into how to identify self-loathing, where it can stem from, and how to overcome it so you can learn to love yourself.

 Self-hatred can be painful and damaging